 Ion absorption has been computed for a model of the DEKA locus of biological Na channels in which mobile ions and charged structural groups are represented as charged hard spheres.
-The model channel selects Na+ essentially by excluding larger monovalent cations while having a relatively weak affinity for $Ca^{2+}$ .
+The model channel selects Na+ essentially by exclud-ing larger monovalent cations while having a relatively weak affinity for Ca2+.
 The presence of the positively charged lysine residue in the locus is essential for making the Na channel a 'reluctant' Ca channel.
-Excluded volume effects of crowded charges are essential for selecting small monovalent cations over large ones (CSC mechanism).
+Excluded volume effects are essential for selecting small monovalent cations over large ones (CSC mechanism).